marcoskichel/StarToken/docs/whitepaper_en.md

 # The proposed solution

-We propose creating a platform henceforth called StarT, which allows users to discover/invest in community-curated student prospects.
+We propose creating a platform henceforth called StarT, which allows users to discover/invest in high potential, community-curated student prospects.

 The investment process happens peer-to-contract through the blockchain, making it fully trackable, eliminating a third party's need.

 The investment transaction generates new STAR Tokens, dividing them between the investor and the platform star pool, bringing it to a whole new level of potential for profitability and, once the platform is well spread, quick return.

+# STAR Tokens (STAR)

+### What are STAR Tokens?

+STAR Tokens are transactional erc20 tokens that the StarT platform generates to incentivize investors to fund students.

+While one can think of STAR Tokens as the cryptocurrency of the StarT network, it is more accurate to refer to it as the difference in the student's impact on society, allowed by the funds investors raise, once it concludes its studies.

+### How many STAR Tokens the StarT platform gives per investment?

+The StarT platform gives new STAR tokens to investors according to the following formula:

+(A*S)/C

+Where:

+- A = The invested amount
+- S = The student score
+- C = The current amount of STAR Tokens in circulation

+After that, 90% of it is given to the investor, while the other 10% stays on the platform.

+The above formula incentivizes investors to fund students with high potential while slowly decreasing the mint of new tokens to avoid high inflation rates.

+It also helps the platform to grow in its early days by giving back more potential value in its early stages.

 # Partners